rougier/scipy-crash-course/01-installation.md

 ```

-The IPython shell can be started using the command `IPython`:
+The IPython shell can be started using the command `ipython` or `ipython3`:

 <img src="https://img.shields.io/badge/-Shell-black.svg?style=flat-square" align="left"/>